 What Is LLM Tracing?

 LLM tracing is an LLM observability technique that records one model or agent request as a structured trace of spans.
-A trace shows the prompt, model, retrievals, tool calls, guardrails, response, token usage, cost, latency, and errors for each step in the production run.
-Unlike a log line, it preserves parent-child causality across multi-step pipelines.
-FutureAGI uses traceAI integrations such as traceAI-langchain to emit OpenTelemetry spans with gen_ai.* attributes and attach evaluation results to the same trace.
+A trace preserves the prompt, model, retrievals, tool calls, guardrails, response, token usage, cost, latency, and errors for each step in the production run.
+Unlike a log line, it preserves parent-child causality across multi-step pipelines. the difference between knowing “this request was slow” and knowing “the retriever called the vector database twice, the second call hit a cold index, and the model spent 18K output tokens recovering.”
+FutureAGI uses traceAI integrations such as traceAI-langchain to emit OpenTelemetry spans with gen_ai.* attributes and to attach evaluator results to the same trace.

 The failure mode is not “the model errored.”
 It is usually a hidden chain of small decisions: a retriever returns stale context, the model spends 18K output tokens reasoning around it, a tool call retries twice, a fallback model answers with lower groundedness, and the user receives a plausible but wrong response.
 Without LLM tracing, those steps collapse into one slow API call or one support ticket.